Initial Teacher Education

-Official test results must arrive directly from the testing agency on or before December 14, 2012.
+Official test results must arrive directly from the testing agency on or before December 15, 2015.
 Under no circumstances will photocopies or test results in the possession of applicants be accepted.
 Tests should be taken well in advance of the application deadline date, as extensions will not be granted.
-Results must be dated between December 14, 2009 and December 14, 2012.
+Test results must be within the last two years (dated between December 15, 2013 and December 15, 2015).

 - TOEFL with a minimum of 100 on the IBT (Internet-Based Test) including a minimum of a 27 on Writing and 27 on Speaking

 - IELTS (International English Language Testing System) with a minimum score of 7.0 and a writing score of 7.0;